 Do I Need A Lid Sealing Gasket?

 We believe open fermentation is best.
 We believe closed fermentation puts pressure on the live yeast cells even with an airlock.
-The only oxygen supply available is from what you supply to the wort when transferring after cooling to the fermenter.
 Our fermenters are the next best thing to open fermentation.
 Because of the way the lid fits onto the tank it makes it almost impossible for bacteria to settle into the wort.
 As CO2 builds up to the top it moves to the edge, then goes down and out around the bottom of the lid.
 For bacteria to move into the fermenter it must go up against the outflow of CO2 then over and down into the wort.
 This system works and also helps start the convection currents necessary for a more complete ferment.
 That said, we do provide a lid sealing gasket if you feel the need.
 It is the blue gasket on our web page.
 The old red gasket is no longer available.

 Do I Need A Racking Port Valve?